eaprelsky/infodynamics/book/16_the_information_universe.md

 ## The Observer's Role

-Information physics reveals conscious observers as playing a unique and possibly fundamental role in the structure of reality.
+Information dynamics reveals conscious observers as playing a unique and possibly fundamental role in the structure of reality.

 ### Consciousness and Physical Law